testground/docs/debugging-test-plans.md

 ./main.go:11:2: syntax error: unexpected return at end of statement
 ```

-{% hint style="info" %}
-If your plan relies on knowledge of the test plan or test case, this can be passed as an environment variable.
+?> If your plan relies on knowledge of the test plan or test case, this can be passed as an environment variable.
-{% endhint %}

 Now that output is much more readable!